mattrothenberg/prototyping-playbook/README.md

 Spin up the web server locally by running `jekyll serve`.
 You can access the website locally at http://localhost:4000/prototyping-playbook/

+## Collaboration
+Prototyping Playbook is meant to be open and collaborative.
+If you'd like to see a play added, feel free to open an Issue.
+Feel like writing a play yourself?
+Even better!
+Send a PR and I'll work with you on getting it ready for prime time.

 ## Support
 If you're stuck or have any questions, don't hesitate to open an Issue or contact me directly on Twitter [@mattrothenberg](https://twitter.com/mattrothenberg)